johnmiko/job_autoapply/README.md

 Record some statistics into the text file you have

-- applied_for.csv - list of urls with the jobs you've applied for
+- applied_for.csv - list of urls with the jobs you've applied for.
+Useful for when you get a request for an interview then you can find the original job posting
 - stats.txt - record average time taken to apply for job.
 Percentage of jobs applied for (vs unable to apply because of errors)